artemy-kolesnikov/algorithms/index/README.md

 #Functionality

-Create index of data file using external memory algorithms Data file has to have this format:
+Create index of data file using external memory algorithms.
+Data file has to have this format:

 ```cpp